turingschool/curriculum/source/topics/better_views/pagination.markdown

 ### Dealing with Links

-Kaminari makes rendering links exceptionally easy.
 Assuming that we have a collection `@articles` that has been treated with `per` and `page`, in the view template we can write:

 ```erb
 <%= paginate @articles %>